-If you serve in a small church (100 seats or less), the required skills to set up and operate the audio system will be less demanding than for a 2,500-seat church.
+If you serve in a small church (100 seats or less), then the required skills to set up and operate the audio system will be less demanding than for a 2,500-seat church.
 The equipment needed to cover a smaller space is typically much less complex.
-In a portable church, for instance, you usually need simple connections between a powered mixer and speakers on stands.
+In a portable church, for instance, usually all you need are simple connections between a powered mixer and speakers on stands.
 Larger spaces require systems with more components and control.

-Depending on the size and complexity of your system, you need to determine the skill level required by volunteers to operate the system properly.
-Whether installing a new system or upgrading your existing one, ensure the components you acquire can be operated by techs with minimum training.
-It may not make sense to purchase gear with cool features and benefits if no one can access them, let alone use them correctly.
-Consider installing equipment that will be easy to use, assuring a consistently good mix.
+Depending on the size and complexity of your system, you need to determine the skill level required by volunteers to properly operate the system.
+Whether you are installing a new system or upgrading your existing one, make sure the components you acquire can be operated by techs with a minimum of training.
+It may not make sense to purchase gear that has cool features and benefits if no one can access them, let alone use them correctly.
+Consider installing equipment that will be easy to use, thereby assuring a consistently good mix.